Complaints Procedure for Commercial Waste Willesden

 The complaint will be investigated by an appointed officer who will review contract records, collection logs and any third-party contractor reports.
 Investigations will adhere to data protection and confidentiality obligations.
 Where immediate remedial action is required, for example to remove a health hazard or reinstate a missed commercial waste collection in Willesden, the officer will arrange interim measures while a full review takes place.

-Image representing continuous improvement and monitoring in waste services Escalation process: If the complainant is not satisfied with the initial outcome, the matter may be escalated internally for an independent review.
+A male waste management inspector wearing a yellow safety helmet and high-visibility vest stands on a metal staircase, examining a clipboard while overseeing a large pile of rusted metal scrap.
+The pile consists of fragmented sheets, beams, and corrugated metal roofing, all displaying varying shades of brown and orange due to corrosion, with rough textures and jagged edges.
+The background features a clear blue sky and some foliage partially visible at the top left corner.
+The scene is set outdoors, likely on a waste disposal site or scrapyard, illustrating the process of rubbish collection and management by Commercial Waste Willesden in the London area, with the focus on industrial materials ready for disposal or recycling.
+Escalation process: If the complainant is not satisfied with the initial outcome, the matter may be escalated internally for an independent review.
 An escalation request should identify why the initial response is inadequate and may prompt a secondary review by senior management or an appointed complaints panel.
 Escalation does not preclude the continuation of remedial or temporary actions while the review proceeds.

 Record keeping and confidentiality: All complaints and associated records will be retained in accordance with retention policies and legal requirements.
 Records will include the complaint details, investigation notes, communications, decisions and actions taken.
 Personal data will be handled in line with data protection law; information will be shared only with relevant personnel and contractors for the purpose of resolution.